citkane/fetchmanager/README.md

 ```bash
 bun ./demo/wikidata/
 ```

 ## What about Deno?
-I don't use Deno, so I haven't tried it with this library.
+I don't use Deno, so I am not familiar with it's ecosystem and haven't tried Fetch Manager on it.
 It will probably work.

-## What about the browser?
-I haven't needed that yet.
-If you build the TS with a browser target, it will probably work.

 ## Why another `fetch` library?
 Because my attention span is rather limited...
-While working on an application that aggragates data from a number of API's with different rate rules and paging logic, I wanted something specific with zero dependencies.
-I wanted it to be as close to the native `fetch` syntax as possible.
+While working on an application that aggregates data from a number of API's with different rate rules and paging logic, I wanted something with zero dependencies that is as close to the native `fetch` syntax as possible.
 The result is this library.
 It has dramatically reduced my app's boilerplating.

 ## Similar libraries: